coinevo/documents/docs/es/commands/README.md

 ### settxfee amount

 Set the transaction fee per kilobyte of the transaction message.
 Overwrites the paytxfee parameter seen in `getwalletinfo`.
-The default minimum fee per 1,000 bytes is 0.004 QTUM.
+The default minimum fee per 1,000 bytes is 0.004 EVO.
 Returns true if successful.

 ```
 settxfee 0.01